Shriyaru/Data-processing-usecase/README.md

 #2 analysis/cleaning phase
 1. Handled Null values, for columns where there is no date, origin_city and destination_city have dropped the rows.
 2. Handled unrelevant data like when on same date, the data shows the flight's origin and destination is same have dropped those rows as well.
-3. Also have filled the pssengers count with the mean values if there is any nulls.
+3. Also have filled the passengers count with the mean values if there is any nulls.

 Please install the below libraries before running the code: